Sonar-Demos/cpp-demo/README.md

 We start with a legacy application.
 This legacy application contains `main` branch with the existing code.
-It also contains `add-feature` branch that represents a new feature we want to develop for the application.
+It also contains an `add-feature` branch that represents a new feature we want to develop for the application.

 The full set-up can either be done as part of the demo (takes about 15 minutes), or beforehand.
 Branch `enable-ci-analysis` is available to move from Automatic Analysis to a CI-based analysis,